+Microsoft's .NET framework is an implementation of the Common Language Infrastructure (CLI) [6], which is the open, public specification of a runtime environment and its executable code.
 A part of the CLI specification describes the Common Type System (CTS), which defines how types are declared and used in the runtime.
 An important property of the .NET framework is that it is type-safe.
 Type safety ensures that memory accesses are performed only in well-defined ways, and no operation will be applied to a variable of the wrong type.
 That is, any declared variable will always reference an object of either that type or a subtype of that type.
 In particular, type safety prevents a non-pointer from being dereferenced to access memory.
 Without type safety, a program could construct an integer value that corresponds to a target address, and then use it as a pointer to reference an arbitrary location in memory.
-Type safety is typically achieved by a combination of static and dynamic techniques.
-During the just-in-time (JIT) compilation process, a verifier checks whether the code fulfills all necessary (but not sufficient) requirements for type safety.
-Those operations that cannot statically be proven to be type-safe are augmented with dynamic checks.
 In addition to type safety, .NET also provides memory safety, which ensures that a program cannot access memory outside of properly allocated objects.
 Languages such as C are neither type-safe nor memory-safe.
 Thus, arbitrary memory access and type casts are possible, potentially leading to security vulnerabilities such as buffer overflows.
-Also, as arbitrary memory access is possible, programs can rewrite parts of their own code or jump to code constructed on-the-fly.
-As a result, it is typically almost impossible to provide strong security guarantees about programs written in an unsafe language.

 The runtime environment can enforce a variety of security restrictions on the execution of a program by relying on type and memory safety.
 This makes it possible to run multiple .NET programs with different sets of permissions in the same process (on the same virtual machine).
 To specify security restrictions, the CLI defines a security model that is denoted as Code Access Security (CAS) [9].
-CAS uses evidence provided by the program and security policies configured on the machine to generate permission sets associated with the application.
+CAS uses evidence provided by the program and security policies configured on the machine to generate permissions set associated with the application.
 Security relevant operations (for example, file access) create corresponding permission objects, which are tested with respect to the granted permission set.
 If the permission is not found in the granted set, the action is not permitted and a security exception is thrown.
 Otherwise, the operation continues.
-Evidence is a term that describes the information used by the runtime to determine the identity (and hence, the trust level) associated with a program.
-It exists in two forms.
-The first is inherent evidence provided by the software.
-This includes the assembly content, publisher certificate, or a strong name.1 The second form is runtime-based evidence, such as the location or URL the assembly is loaded from.
-That is, different permissions can be assigned to programs depending on the author of the code or the location from where the code is downloaded.

-Programs that are written in the common intermediate language are referred to as managed code.
 Managed code executes under the control of the runtime, and, therefore, has access to its services (such as memory management, JIT compilation, or type and memory safety).
 In addition, the runtime can also execute unmanaged code, which has been compiled to run on a specific hardware platform and cannot directly utilize the runtime.
 In general, developers will prefer managed code to benefit from the services offered by the runtime.
 However, there are cases in which unmanaged code is needed.
 For example, the invocation of unmanaged code is necessary when there are external functions that are not written in .NET.
 Arguably, the most important library of unmanaged functions is the Windows API, which contains thousands of routines that provide access to most aspects of the Windows operating system.